 Jim resides in Hobe Sound, Florida.
 In addition to flying, he enjoys golf, tennis, SCUBA diving, and adventure travel.

-Paul joined AOPA in 1958 and has been a trustee since 1975.
-A former chairman of the AOPA Board, Paul currently sits on the Executive and Nominating Committee and serves on the Finance and Investment Committee and Compensation Committee of the Board.
+Paul joined AOPA in 1958, and has been a trustee since 1975.
+A former chairman of the AOPA Board, Paul currently sits on the Compensation, Organization, and HR Committee.

 His contributions to aviation have been recognized with numerous awards and citations, including lifetime achievement awards from both the Aero Club of Pennsylvania and PennDOT's Bureau of Aviation.
 In 2008, the FAA awarded Paul its Wright Brothers "Master Pilot" award for 50 consecutive years of safe flying.